gopasspw/gopass/docs/backends.md

 This backend is based on the amazing work of [source{d}](https://sourced.tech/) and implements a pure-Go SCM backend.
 It works pretty well but there is one major show stopper: It only supports fast-forward merges.
-Unfortunately this makes it unseable for most gopass usecases.
+Unfortunately this makes it unusable for most gopass usecases.
 However we still keep this backend around in case upstream manages to implement proper merges.
 In that case this will quickly become the default SCM backend.